Date: June 9-11, 2014 | Tuition: $2,500 | Continuing Education Units (CEUs): 1.5

-Five years ago, traditional players such as Nokia, Ericsson, Samsung, and Motorola dominated the mobile phone industry.
-The hottest phones today are by Apple and Google.
+Less than ten years ago, traditional players such as Nokia, Ericsson, Samsung, and Motorola dominated the mobile phone industry.
+Three years ago, the hottest phones were by Apple.
+Today, Samsung is considered an innovative company, Google has acquired the mobile phone division of Motorola, and Microsoft has acquired the mobile phone division of Nokia.
 Three elements of modern technology are making new ideas appear at such an extraordinary pace: the sheer rate of technical progress, the abundance of tools that are placing advanced technologies within the reach of new entrants, and the extraordinary opportunities created by convergence.
-Not all innovation need progress at this rate; however, there are lessons to be learned from these events and every company should be prepared to leverage opportunities from within or to ward off threats from without.
+Not all innovation needs to progress at this rate; however, there are lessons to be learned from these events and every company should be prepared to leverage opportunities from within or to ward off threats from the outside.
 The objective of this class is to cover some of the salient features of innovation in the modern world and to lay out the philosophy, tools, procedures, and incentives that an organization can adopt to drive innovation.

-The course will cover a range of topics in innovation.
-We will start by understanding what makes a successful innovative product and business: People, Opportunity, Context, and Technology.
-We will examine case studies in what we call radical innovation and will identify steps that companies can take towards encouraging innovations from within, ranging from brainstorming sessions to invention awards.
-We will also examine successful incubator strategies and critical success factors and some of the IP issues around invention.
-Next, we will explore the role of venture funds inside and outside companies, and discuss spinouts, spin-ins, licensing, and acquisitions.
-Finally, we will consider the role of communities, standards bodies, and open-source models in innovation.
-We will have breakout sessions in which smaller groups will engage in innovation exercises.
+The course will cover a range of topics in innovation, and will begin with an understanding of what makes a successful innovative product and business: people, opportunity, context, and technology.
+The course will examine case studies in what we call radical innovation and will identify steps that companies can take towards encouraging innovations from within, ranging from brainstorming sessions to invention awards.
+Participants will also examine successful incubator strategies and critical success factors and some of the IP issues around invention.
+Next, the course will explore the role of venture funds inside and outside companies, and discuss spinouts, spin-ins, licensing, and acquisitions.
+Finally, participants in the course will consider the role of communities, standards bodies, and open-source models in innovation.
+There will also be breakout sessions in which smaller groups will engage in innovation exercises.

 Latest Developments: Recent advances and future trends (30%)